HoldenRiot/postman-api-training/Week_2.md

 # Week 2
 ## Objective
 - Better understand the tech stack we are using.
-Both new gen and older, and why is is important.
+Both new gen and older, and why it is important.